 Famous puppeteers.
 Toys for adults.
-Dreams of a harlequin
+Dreams of Harlequin

-Recruitment to the Art Doll Art Academy is open!
+Enrollment for the Academy of Doll Art is now open!

-The new project is designed to bring the profession of a puppeteer to a new level.
+The new project is designed to take the profession of puppeteer artist to a new level.

-The program includes theory visual arts, unique author's courses on various technologies, master classes, seminars, excursions.
+The program includes theory visual arts, unique proprietary courses on various technologies, master classes, seminars, excursions.

-Our teachers are leading Russian puppeteers, well-known sculptors, painters, art historians, designers, gallery owners, and psychologists.
+Our teachers are leading Russian puppet artists, famous sculptors, painters, art historians, designers, gallery owners, and psychologists.

-The uniqueness of the training is the system of nominal creative workshops, personally supervised by famous artists.
+The uniqueness of the training is the system of personalized creative workshops, personally supervised by famous artists.

-Our graduates will master the basic technologies of puppetry, gain basic knowledge of art theory and the opportunity to be guided by professional craftsmen define and shape your unique style in art doll art.
+Our graduates will master the basic technologies of puppetry, gain basic knowledge of art theory and the opportunity to professional craftsmen define and form your unique style in the art of artistic dolls.

 Program: